SW

 SW Practice with Communities and Organizations

 This course is one of three required social work practice courses offered in the professional foundation year of the BSW program.
 It is designed to help students understand generalist social work practice in and with communities and organizations.
-SW 442 introduces students to selected macro practice models that emphasize client strengths, empowerment, and resident-driven approaches to engagement, assessment and intervention at the community and organizational levels.
+The class introduces students to selected macro practice models that emphasize client strengths, empowerment, and resident-driven approaches to engagement, assessment and intervention at the community and organizational levels.
 The practice models selected for this course explicitly address poverty, inequality and social injustice, give attention to an appreciation of human diversity, and respect for the dignity and worth of the individual.
-Online sections of this course require concurrent enrollment in SW 442 skills lab.

 Prerequisite(s): Admission to BSW Professional Program, SW 410, SW 440.